 When choosing a module folder name, keep the following requirements and recommendations in mind:

 Named module directories can’t contain blank spaces or forward slashes (

 /).
 These characters aren’t permitted in the targets of AsciiDoc cross references, image macros, or include directives.

 If possible, don’t use uppercase letters, underscores (

 _), and other characters that aren’t recommended in URLs.
 Such characters can limit web server portability, downgrade site search results, and cause visitor accessibility problems.

-If your team often references pages, examples, images, or partials across modules, they’ll have to type a module’s name in page and resource IDs, so don’t make the folder name, and hence the module name, too long or hard to remember.
+If your team often references resources across modules, they’ll have to type a module’s name in the resource IDs, so don’t make the folder name, and hence the module name, too long or hard to remember.
 Good module names are short and descriptive.

 Example 1 shows a set of standard directories with three named module directories.

 📒 repository 📂 docs 📄 antora.yml 📂 modules 📂 gear (1) 📂 images 📄 image-source-file.ext 📂 la-garita (2) 📂 pages 📄 page-source-file.adoc 📂 ROOT (3) 📂 pages 📄 page-source-file.adoc 📄 nav.adoc 📂 sdk (4) 📂 examples 📄 example-source-file.ext 📂 pages 📄 page-source-file.adoc 📄 nav.adoc

 |3||ROOT module directory|